 If you’re using Jira, it’s easy to align the OKRs for everyone in your organization.

-Adding a simple plugin to Jira allows you to add and track OKRs at every level so each team member can see progress and remain focused in the same direction.
+While there is a manual way to map OKRs in Jira, adding a simple plugin to Jira allows you to add and track OKRs at every level so each team member can see progress and remain focused in the same direction.
 For example, you can set nested, bi-directional OKRs like this.
 The objective at the very top comes from top management.
 Smaller, sub-objectives can be set by teams.

 Specific issues can also be linked to the key results.
 The connected issues provide transparency and give team members a clear picture of how their projects directly impact the company objectives, as well as which tasks to prioritize on a daily basis.